synthetica-ai/wine-quality-api/README.md

    In the folder exercises you will find 2 files ```exercises.py``` and ```exercises.js```.
    Inside these files there are standalone exercises for you to solve in python and javascript respectivelly

-### *git*
+### *Git*
-    In case you don't know how or don't want to use git, skip the first step of the guideline, just download the code and send as an email with your zip file containing the solutions.
+ In case you are not comfortable using git, skip the first step of the guideline, just download the code and send as an email with your zip file containing the solutions.
  We strongly suggest to use the git process though.

  Enjoy!